egzontina/mirror-clo/STYLEGUIDE.md

 **GitLab** is always spelled with a capital L.

 If you're writing about the CI feature, it's not a separate product.
-For example don't refer to "Gitlab's CI runner" please refer to "GitLab Runner."
+For example don't refer to "Gitlab CI's runner" please refer to "GitLab Runner."

 **GitLab, Inc.** is the company.

 We refer to **GitLab team members** instead of staff.

-**Important security point:** Do not expose your personal details by using your real tokens or security credentials.
-Use placeholders such as `[project's CI token]` stub instead.

 ************